Frequently Asked Questions

 Bank drafts or traveler’s checks drawn on a U.S. bank are recommended.
 Credit cards are accepted for application fees, insurance, tuition, room and board.
 An additional 2% will be charged if you pay with a credit card.
 Bank wires are also accepted.

-Students should expect to spend about $250 for personal needs each term.
 INTERLINK offers assistance to students who want to open bank accounts upon arrival.

 Click here to see dates and fees.